Developing Deaf audiences for film

 Improved venue accessibility

 A cinema is about more than films.
 Cinemas should consider how Deaf people will experience the rest of the cinema experience, which can often be alienating.
-Staff should have a basic knowledge of BSL and so we’ve put together this resource of videos [INSERT LINK] to help staff learn the key phrases so that Deaf patrons can buy tickets, drinks and snacks and feel included.
+Staff should have a basic knowledge of BSL and so we’ve put together this resource of videos to help staff learn the key phrases so that Deaf patrons can buy tickets, drinks and snacks and feel included.

 Improved technical provision